Percy A. Pierre: U.S. Army

 In 1977, Pierre was named assistant secretary for research, development, and regulation of the U.S. Army, the first African-American to hold that position or similar position in the armed services.
 Pierre managed a $12 billion annual budget for research and development that included the completion of the development and initial production of the Abrams tank in 1979 and the Patriot missile system and Apache helicopter in 1980.

 In January 1981, he was named Acting Secretary of the U. S. Army, the first African-American appointed to that position.

-Prarie View A&M University
+Prairie View A&M University

 In 1983, Pierre was elected President of Prairie View A&M University.
 During his tenure, he established the Roy G. Perry College of Engineering Technology and the Benjamin Banneker Honors College.
 In addition, he oversaw the renovation and reopening of the campus' John B. Coleman Library.

 Michigan State University

 In 1990, Pierre joined Michigan State University as vice president of research and graduate studies, and professor of electrical and computer engineering.

 During his 28-year tenure, he mentored more than 200 graduate students in engineering.

 In 2018, he announced his retirement from Michigan State.